Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 Mixed precision combines the use of both 32 and 16 bit floating points to reduce memory footprint during model training, resulting in improved performance, achieving +3X speedups on modern GPUs.

-Lightning offers mixed precision or 16-bit training for GPUs and TPUs.
+Lightning offers mixed precision training for GPUs, CPUs and TPUs.

 .. testcode::